-If you believe your complaint warrants further attention after you have exhausted all the steps and appeals, you may present your complaint to the WASC Senior College and University Commission (WSCUC) at www.wascsenior.org/comments or (510) 748-9001 ext.
-300 if your complaint is
+If you believe your complaint warrants further attention after you have exhausted all the steps and appeals, you may present your complaint to the WASC Senior College and University Commission (WSCUC) at www.wscuc.org/resources/comments/ or (510) 748-9001 ext.
+300 if your complaint is associated with the institution's compliance with academic program quality and accrediting standards.
+WSCUC is the agency that accredits Hope International University's academic programs.